Fate of many-body localization in an Abelian lattice gauge theory: Autocorrelation functions for single plaquette diagonal operators

 \section{Autocorrelation functions for single plaquette diagonal operators}

 In this section, we focus on the dynamical properties of the disordered $U(1)$ QLM on ladders and particularly consider a range of disorder strengths, $\alpha$, such that it is less than $\alpha_c(L_y)$ (see previous section for estimates of the critical disorder strength to stabilize MBL).
-While interesting dynamical features including subdiffusion~\cite{MBLdyn2015, MBLdyn2016} have been discussed in thermal systems near a MBL transition, here we probe the autocorrelation functions of the simplest local diagonal operators $\Opots$ for individual disorder realizations for a given $\alpha$ and ladder dimension for this purpose.
-Since $\alpha_c(L_y)$ is large (if at all finite) for both $L_y=2$ and $L_y=4$, the disordered QLM provides us with a setting where the local relaxation of a strongly disordered, yet thermal, system may be studied.
+While interesting dynamical features including subdiffusion~\cite{MBLdyn2015, MBLdyn2016} have been discussed in thermal systems near a MBL transition, here we probe the autocorrelation functions of the simplest local diagonal operators $\Opots$ starting from typical Fock states for individual disorder realizations for a given $\alpha$ and ladder dimension for this purpose.
+Since $\alpha_c(L_y)$ is large for both $L_y=2$ and $L_y=4$, the disordered QLM provides us with a setting where the local relaxation of a strongly disordered, yet thermal, system may be studied.

 We calculate both the infinite temperature autocorrelation functions as well as autocorrelations starting from typical Fock states whose average energy lies in the bin (of width $4\%$ of the total bandwidth as used in Sec.~\ref{subsec:FSS} to define mid-spectrum eigenstates) that contains the maximum density of states.
 Somewhat paradoxically, the infinite temperature autocorrelations are featureless and decay monotonically with time both at low and large disorder.
 However, the autocorrelations from individual Fock states show more structure.
 While the dynamics at low disorder shows rapid thermalization and negligible dynamic heterogeneity, the situation is different for intermediate and large disorder where interesting spatio-temporal structures emerge in local relaxation starting from randomly sampled typical Fock states.